ldijkman/rtv/README.md

 # Get rid of Putins TV control

-you in russia are not seeing the truth on telivision
+you in russia are not seeing the truth on telivision or internet

 putin started a war in ukraine